As an excited 16-year-old looking to get his first car, Haydn Sonnad set his sights on getting a Tesla.

 “I got my license this spring and was looking for a way to get a car for the summer.
 I had seen that Tesla was offering a 3-month happiness guarantee for leasing a car and I figured if I could lease a Tesla, I could make enough money to cover the lease by driving people to Las Vegas.
 Since I’d have no fuel costs or staffing costs, this seemed to make great financial sense — where I could cover the lease and insurance and have some spending money left over.”

 Sonnad then pitched the idea to his father, Rahul Sonnad, himself an entrepreneur and now a co-founder of Tesloop.
-His father liked the idea and helped him with a loan to lease his first Tesla which he planned to pay back with the money he would make from shuttling people.
+His father liked the idea and helped him with a loan like this Vehicle loans in Ferndale to lease his first Tesla which he planned to pay back with the money he would make from shuttling people.

 From there, Sonnad and his father’s startup team went to work to launch a company with zero transportation costs (aside from buying the actual car) and whose resources, mainly electricity, are provided by Tesla for free at their supercharging stations.
 Because Sonnad is too young to drive other passengers, a member of the startup team drives the car back and forth.